Logical blocks for fault-tolerant topological quantum computation: Fault-tolerant instruments for the surface code in (2 + 1)D

-\textbf{Graphical conventions.} Throughout, as per Figs.~\ref{figLogicalBlockConcatenation},~\ref{figToricCode}, and ~\ref{figTemplateInterpretation}, and what follows, we pictorially represent primal boundaries and logical membranes in blue, while dual boundaries and dual logical membranes will be represented in red.
+\textbf{Graphical conventions.} Throughout the rest of the paper, as per Figs.~\ref{figLogicalBlockConcatenation},~\ref{figToricCode}, and ~\ref{figTemplateInterpretation}, we pictorially represent primal boundaries and logical membranes in blue, while dual boundaries and dual logical membranes will be represented in red.
 Domain walls are represented in green.